Updated January 8th, 2021

 Palazzo Hotel and Casino Valet Parking

-Valet parking at the Palazzo is only found from the Las Vegas Strip entrance.
+Valet parking at the Palazzo is free as well.
+It’s only found from the Las Vegas Strip entrance.

 When entering the Palazzo from the Strip, the far left lane will be manned by security.
 This land will lead you to the Palazzo’s hotel registration and valet area.

 Valet parking for those of you not staying at the hotel, can be found underground, using the same tunnel you would use for self-parking access.
 However instead of staying in your right lane, you’ll just follow the signs and stay in your left lane.

 This bright, clean elegant-looking underground valet parking area is spacious and nice.
 Valet parking is free, but you should tip the driver.